Back to Blog

 This case study remains our most-cited example of "small tool, big impact."
 In 2026, we’ve since added AI-powered anomaly detection to this client’s system, further reducing manual review to under 2 hours/week.

-A Logistics Manager was losing 43 hours/week to manual data entry between incompatible systems.
-Slickrock.dev built a $15k Python-based validator that automated the process, saving $60k/year and delivering a 3-month ROI payback period.
+A Logistics Manager dedicated 43 hours weekly to manual data entry between incompatible systems.
+Slickrock.dev developed a $15k Python-based validator.
+This eliminated the manual process, saving $60k annually with a 3-month ROI payback period.

 TL;DR